southwickIO/equable-destruction/README.md

 - [ ] Java JNLP PersistenceService
 - [ ] Java exploit CVE-2013-0422
 - [ ] Update FindHTMLCookies.py to include Microsoft Edge
+- [ ] Update scripts to include Snap and Dpkg for all tested browsers
 - [ ] Port for Windows and MacOS

 ## Resources